-3.2.3.
+4.3.3.
 Adaptive Partitioning

 The advantage of the partitioning algorithms discussed so far is that they are very fast.
-On the other hand, they completely ignore surface orientation and can therefore not improve undersampling due to surfaces that are viewed almost edge-on by the light source, i.e., projection aliasing.
+On the other hand, they completely ignore surface orientation and therefore do not improve undersampling due to surfaces that are viewed almost edge-on by the light source, i.e., projection aliasing.

 There are a number of algorithms that try to allocate samples in a more optimal way by analyzing the scene before creating the shadow map.
-This inevitably incurs some overhead due to the analysis step (which often necessitates a costly read-back), but leads to much better results in general cases.
+This inevitably incurs some overhead due to the analysis step, but leads to much better results in general cases.
+This often necessitates a frame buffer read-back, which used to be a very costly step.
+Nevertheless, this cost has been reduced on recent hardware, which makes these methods more and more interesting for practical use.
 Prominent examples are adaptive shadow maps (ASM) [FFBG01, LSK05], resolution matched shadow maps (RSMS) [LSO07], queried virtual shadow maps (QSM) [GW07b], fitted virtual shadow maps (FVSM) [GW07a], and tiled shadow maps (TiledSM) [Arv04].